The Secret Blueprint: How An AP Statistics Student Designs An Experiment That Guarantees Top Scores

 c.
 Visual Presentation

-• Color vs. grayscale: If you print the paper, see to it that patterns (dashed vs. solid lines) differentiate series, not just color.
+• Color vs. grayscale: If you print the paper, confirm that patterns (dashed vs. solid lines) differentiate series, not just color.

 • White space: Leave a line before and after each table/figure; this signals a visual break.